nethmiTK/AS-Zap-Task-App/README.md

 - **State Management**: Ensure state management is handled efficiently in React (useState, useEffect, context API, or Redux if needed).
 - **Security**: Make sure to sanitize inputs and handle any security concerns in the backend (e.g., SQL injection prevention).

----

-## Learning Goals

-By working on this project, you will have the opportunity to enhance your skills in full-stack development, particularly with React and MongoDB.
-You will also gain experience in building a task management app, handling both front-end and back-end tasks, and integrating them seamlessly.

-Good luck, and let's create a seamless and efficient To-Do app together! 🚀